 A fantastic graph of your exercising heart rate appears at the bottom of the workout screen.
 Simply scroll down or tap any part of the graph to go to that time in the workout.
 The horizontal bars show your heart rate and your max heart rate % with the corresponding heart rate zone colour, its a great way to easily see the results of your session.

-If you utilise the 2min Recovery feature on the Watch app (highly recommended), the recovery session will be highlighted in a light grey on the above workout graph.
+Following a workout, you can utilise the 2min Recovery feature on the Watch app (highly recommended), the recovery session will be highlighted in a light grey on the workout graph (see below).
 You can see how it now displays your recovery heartbeat, counting the 2min time period and showing you precisely how much your heartrate has dropped at that point in time.
 Note your heartrate has to be slightly elevated to perform a 2min recovery reading, your watch will notify you if too low to record a measurement.

 Edit a Workout